cansavvy/DataTrail_ReOrg/docs/07_building_resumes_03_website.md

 ### Getting Started

-In an earlier chapter, you developed a basic website within RStudio Cloud.
+In an earlier chapter, you developed a basic website within Posit Cloud.
 At the end of that lesson, you had a website that looked something like this:

 ![basic personal website](https://docs.google.com/presentation/d/1mIrb5R60b20WdUb2wjHstb1W0fky-DUgu_rW6yP0C70/export/png?id=1mIrb5R60b20WdUb2wjHstb1W0fky-DUgu_rW6yP0C70&pageid=g3f121d3764_0_164)

 It contained some basic information about you and had information about where to contact you; however, it was *pretty* basic and not very visually appealing.
 In this lesson, we'll improve both the content and look of your personal website.

-To get started, create a new project in RStudio Cloud!
+To get started, create a new project in Posit Cloud!
 Once you've got a new project, you'll want to run the following code **in the R Console** to install blogdown and start a new site.
 (Note: it may take a few minutes for this code to run and for all the dependencies to install.)

 ```r
 ## install packages